Message from the Director

 The HICCC is immersed in an exceptional environment of patient care, community engagement and outreach, biomedical research, and education and training.
 Columbia University and Columbia University Irving Medical Center are consistently ranked among the top institutions for research, education, and training in the country.
 NewYork-Presbyterian Hospital is ranked among the best hospitals in the nation by U.S. News & World Report’s Best Hospitals, and has a 250-year legacy of outstanding care and medical breakthroughs.

-This year marks our 50th anniversary as one of the first cancer centers in the United States designated by the National Cancer Institute as a part of the National Cancer Act of 1971.
+The HICCC was one of the first cancer centers in the United States designated by the National Cancer Institute as a part of the National Cancer Act of 1971.
 Our cancer center has been a beacon of cancer research, care, and education in our community for more than a century, when Columbia university established the Crocker Special Research Fund to oversee cancer research, with a radical mission at the time to cure cancer.

 Today, the HICCC spans six schools and 35 departments across Columbia.
 We have more than 250 members and associate members, including more than two dozen faculty who have been inducted into the National Academy of Sciences and/or the National Academy of Medicine.
 In 2020, the National Cancer Institute renewed our comprehensive designation through 2025, with outstanding merit and a 40% increase in funding.